maier/nad/lib/statsd/README.md

-# NAD StatsD
+# NAD-StatsD

 ## Metric types

-NAD supports the core StatsD metric types (`c`, `g`, `s`, `ms`) as well as additional types specific to Circonus.
+NAD-StatsD (nad-statsd) supports the core StatsD metric types (`c`, `g`, `s`, `ms`) as well as additional types specific to Circonus.

 * `h` histogram, treated exactly the same as timing (`ms`) metrics.
 * `t` text metrics.

-Additionally, NAD StatsD does *not* automatically generate derivative metrics from timings since they are represented as histograms in Circonus offering much more flexibility for analysis.
+Additionally, nad-statsd does *not* automatically generate derivative metrics from timings since they are represented as histograms in Circonus offering much more flexibility for analysis.

 ## Configuration

+Place configuration in a file, e.g. `/opt/circonus/etc/statsd.json`.
+Use the NAD `--statsd-config` option to indicate where the configuration file is located. e.g. `nad --statsd-config=/opt/circonus/etc/statsd.json`.

+The default nad-statsd configuration is:

 ```js
 {